 SOURCE: JLARC analysis of arrest data from Virginia State Police; Uniform Crime Reporting data from Federal Bureau of Investigation, 2010-2018; U.S. Census Bureau, State Population by Characteristics: 2010-2019.

 NOTE: Arrest rates for number of reported arrests where marijuana was the most serious offense per 100,000 residents.
-Average percentage change calculated using rate in year after marijuana policy change was made in states that decriminalized or legalized marijuana from 2010 to 2018.
-See Appendix B for more detail.
+Average percentage change calculated using rate in year after marijuana policy change was made in states citations for offenses such as underage possession (e.g., by someone aged 18 to 20) or use of marijuana in public.